Azure/terraform/quickstart/101-stream-analytics-job/readme.md

 ## Example

-To see how to run this example, see [Deploy an Azure Stream Analytics job using Terraform](https://learn.microsoft.com/azure/stream-analytics/stream-analytics-get-started-bicep).
+To see how to run this example, see [Create an Azure Stream Analytics job using Terraform](https://learn.microsoft.com/azure/stream-analytics/quick-create-terraform)